 He was educated privately and at St Augustine’s School, Westminster (from the age of 10 to 13).
 The fact that two of his brothers, John and Frank (both of whom also attended St Augustine’s), were choristers at the Chapel Royal and sang, in 1893, at the wedding of Prince George, Duke of York (later to become King George V), gives some idea of the family’s standing, or at least its aspirations.

 None of Visiak’s brothers seems to have become a sculptor (though two — John and Frank, again — would follow the family tradition on their mother’s side by heading Searcys in the interwar years, Frank actually rescuing the company from financial straits thanks to his independent success as a business- and statesman in Malaya).
 Visiak found a job with the Indo-European Telegraph Company as a telegraph operator, working for a brief (but unhappy) spell in their Manchester offices before returning to London.
-He stayed with the company until 1914 when, registering himself as a conscientious objector at the start of the First World War, he was promptly sacked.

 Following this, he worked as a teacher (at least until 1921), but at the same time made inroads into the area that would become the main focus of his life — literature and literary scholarship.
 He had already been publishing poetry, starting with Buccaneer Ballads in 1910, which had an introduction by John Masefield (Poet Laureate in 1930).
 Flints and Flashes followed in 1911, then The Phantom Ship and Other Poems in 1912, all following a nautical theme.
 (The sea was important for Visiak, it being one of the reasons he moved to Hove in later life.)
 1916’s The Battle Fiends was, in part, Visiak’s response to the Great War.
 Meanwhile, in prose, he produced The Haunted Island, A Pirate Romance in 1910, and a collaboration, The War of the Schools, A Suburban School Tale in 1912, “a little story of a rivalry between three establishments”, with C V Hawkins.
 During this time he was also submitting poems, often very short ones, to periodicals such as The Graphic and The Daily News, some of which would eventually be collected in 1919 in Brief Poems.
 For all of his writings, he used the pen-name “E H Visiak”, this being an old variation of his family name, Physick.